 When a person tells you "what happened" in a movie, they're summarizing the plot.
 You can also understand the plot by asking "What basic problems do the characters have?
 How do these problems make the story happen?"

 This is the narrative arc method.

+Conflict: What problems do the characters have?
+Development: What happens because of these problems?

-Conflict: Development: Climax: Resolution: What major change does What problems do What happens How do the the characters because of these the problem create? characters deal have? problems? with the change?
+Climax: What major change does the problem create?
+Resolution: How do the characters deal with the change?

-$\underline{Try\ It:}$ Fill out the narrative arc for one or more of the stories we've been talking about.
+$\underline{\textbf{Try It:}}$ Fill out the narrative arc for one or more of the stories we've been talking about.
 The first is done as an example.